-We cannot list them all or spell them out in great detail.
-But we can introduce some crucial ones, to help with interviewing potential therapists and reflecting on one’s experiences in treatment.
+While this article is not exhaustive, here are some crucial tips to help with interviewing potential therapists and reflecting on one’s experiences in treatment.

 Reflecting on these principles can be particularly helpful at the beginning of therapy, while establishing trust, as well as later on when challenging things come up in the process.

-Not all professional therapists are competent to provide treatment to men who have had unwanted or abusive sexual experiences in childhood, or with particular problems related to such experiences.
+Not all professional therapists are competent to provide treatment to men who have had unwanted or abusive sexual experiences, or with particular problems related to such experiences.
 Competence requires, but is not guaranteed by (1) extensive experience and training in work with people suffering from negative effects of such experience, or (2) ongoing supervision with a more senior and qualified therapist.
-(See Finding and Evaluating Therapists for resources on interviewing therapists to gather information about their likely level of competence.)

-A core experience of unwanted or abusive sexual experiences in childhood is disempowerment: one’s needs, choices and wishes (including not to be used) are ignored and trampled upon.
+A core experience of unwanted or abusive sexual experiences is disempowerment: one’s needs, choices, and wishes (including not to be used) are ignored and trampled upon.
 Because such experiences involve betrayal of trust by a more powerful person, it is essential that the therapy not repeat this pattern by disempowering the client.

 Rather, the client must be educated about the treatment process and informed of options.
 Basically, he should be involved as a partner in setting treatment goals and decisions about how to go about achieving them.
 (There are exceptions, of course, in cases where clients are at immediate risk to harm themselves or others and unable to make safe choices on their own; however, even then, the client should be given as many options and choices as possible.)